9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 It is recommended to consume a tablespoon of raw, local, honey once a day for a year to improve allergy symptoms and improve your immune system.
 When consuming raw, local honey, your body becomes adjusted to the local pollen that the bees have pollinated which is what improves your allergies.

 If you have a dry cough and other cold/flu symptoms, taking a tablespoon of raw honey can greatly improve your ailments.
 Honey can also be used in teas or golden milk to relieve the above symptoms as well.
-You can find our golden milk recipe HERE.
+You can find our tea and milk recipes HERE.

 **Disclaimer: Honey should not be used for children under the age of one.